Dos and Don’ts After A C-Section

 Yes, your scar may look a bit intimidating at first but trust me, every day it will look better than the day before!
 After two weeks, you won’t mind it as much.

-Getting through those first two weeks is the hardest part with a cesarean.
-Hang in there mama!
+Getting through those first two weeks is the hardest part of a cesarean.
+Hang in there, mama!

 Once your scar is dry and you feel you need some added protection under your clothes, ask your doctor about using ScarAway fabric strips.